 White perch are another panfish that is common in rivers and creeks of the Chesapeake Bay.
 Although smaller in size than striped bass, white perch share a number of traits with their larger cousins.

-The chain pickerel is common in creeks of the Chesapeake.
+The chain pickerel is common in creeks and streams of the Chesapeake.
 The fish is named for its pattern of chain-like markings along the flanks of the fish.
-The species is a member of the pike family and relative of the muskellunge.
 Other distinctive markings include a black bar beneath its eye.
 It can be distinguished from grass pickerel by its chain pattern as the smaller grass pickerel exhibits dark vertical bars and rarely exceeds 10 inches.
-Like other pike species, chain pickerel prefer quiet areas of aquatic vegetation or other cover where they lie in wait to ambush unsuspecting prey.
+The species is a member of the pike family which includes muskellunge and northern pike.
+Chain pickerel prefer quiet areas of aquatic vegetation or other cover where they lie in wait to ambush unsuspecting prey.

 The channel catfish is common in the Chesapeake Bay watershed.
 They usually weigh 2-4 lbs, occasionally reaching weights of 40 pounds or more.
 Channel catfish are easily distinguished from other species, except blue catfish, by their deeply forked tail fin.
 They are olive-brown to slate-blue on the back and sides, with silvery-white on the belly.